SmartHomeGuys/Bluetooth-Proxy/README.md

 # Bluetooth Proxy Stick for Home Assistant

-## ⚠️ Note this project is a work in-progress right now, expect to be completed by end September 2025.
+## ⚠️ Note this project is a work in-progress right now, expect to be completed by mid October 2025.

 <table border="0">
   <tr>